-- 1. Bring up the Global Symbols palette.

-- Click or double click on the Page Text symbol to bring up the Pencil tool.

-- 3. Click in the score.

-It doesn't matter where you click the positioning is made from the dialog that appears. - 4.
+- 1. Bring up the Global Symbols palette. - 2.
+Click or double click on the Page Text symbol to bring up the Pencil tool. - Click in the score.
+It doesn't matter where you click - the positioning is made from the dialog that appears. - 4.
 Enter the text you want displayed in the field at the top of the dialog.
-You can use special characters to add "variables" such as page numbers see below. - 5.
-Adjust the settings for how the text should be positioned:
+You can use special characters to add "variables" such as page numbers - see below.

 Option Description Show on all pages When this is activated, the text will be shown on all pages.
 The "Except First" checkbox allows you to exclude the very first page.
 Show on first page When this is selected, the text will only be shown on the first page.
 Line This determines how many lines of text should be used.
-Toggle Position When the Left or Right position option is selected to the right, activating this checkbox will make the text alternate between left and right alignment on even/odd pages.
-Position buttons Determines where on the page you want the text, vertically (Top/Bottom) and horizontally (Left, Center, Right).
+Toggle Position When the Left or Right position option is selected to the right, ac- tivating this checkbox will make the text alternate between left and right alignment on even/odd pages.
+Position buttons Determines where on the page you want the text, vertically (Top/ Bottom) and horizontally (Left, Center, Right).